richardvenneman/appsignal-docs/source/gem-settings/configuration.html.md

 ## `APPSIGNAL_APP_NAME` / `:name`
 This app's display name.
 If you use  Rails the gem will auto-detect the name and you can leave this empty.
 For other frameworks setting this is mandatory.

+## `APPSIGNAL_APP_ENV`
+This overrides the app's environment.
+Mostly used on Heroku where all apps run the `production` environment by default.
+This setting allows an override to set it to `staging` for example.

 ## `APPSIGNAL_DEBUG` / `:debug`
 Enable debug logging, this is usually only needed on request from support.
 Default is `false`.